thenhao/group4Module2Project/README.md

 You can:

 * View the restaurant menu by scanning a QR code.
+* You can view a carousel of ongoing promotion.
+* You can view the menu items categorized into "appetizer" ,"main", "beverage", and "dessert"
 * Choose the quantity of an item before adding the item.
 * Add the item to the order list.
 * Change the quantity of your items on the order list.